freshops/freshops/README.md

 ### Symlink this repo

-Navigate to your WordPress’ `wp-content/themes` folder and run (modify path to match your setup):
+Navigate to your WordPress’ `wp-content/themes` directory and run (modify path to match your setup):

 ```bash
 $ ln -s ~/github/freshops/freshops